 Support for a public sewer system that serves the entire town with optional connection;

-Concern that a public sewer system would attract unwanted growth; and
+Concern that a public sewer system would enable unwanted growth; and

 Some opposition to a public sewer system in general.

 Waterfront Access

 A sentiment that the Gaskins property is sufficient for public waterfront access.
 If it were to change hands, the Town should pursue a right of first refusal;